Churchill caretaker ministry: Domestic events and policies

 There was little opportunity within such a short Parliament, and with an election campaign underway, for any effective measures to be brought forward by the caretaker ministry and so, for the most part, they kept a watching brief while trying to convince the electorate that they would get down to the real business after the election.
-With this in mind, a cornerstone of the Conservative manifesto was implementation of the coalition government's Four-Year Plan.
+With this in mind, a cornerstone of Churchill's manifesto was implementation of the coalition government's Four-Year Plan.
 According to Martin Gilbert, Churchill was influenced in this by the views of his daughter Sarah.
-The Four-Year Plan had been prepared two years earlier by William Beveridge and called for the creation of the National Health Service (NHS) and the welfare state.
+The Four-Year Plan had been prepared two years earlier by William Beveridge and called for the creation of a National Health Service (NHS) and an extension of the welfare state.
 These measures were also part of the Labour manifesto and Churchill, encouraged by Sarah and others, decided to go further by promising free milk for the under-fives and a housing programme to ensure "homes for all".
 (Note: The housing shortage was still the primary domestic issue when Churchill formed his third ministry in 1951 and future prime minister Harold Macmillan was appointed Minister of Housing and Local Government with a commitment to build 300,000 new houses per annum, a target he achieved.)

+On 3 July, three days before polling day, Churchill sent the Cabinet a memorandum urging them to make “an intensive effort” between polling day and the results on 26 July, to make plans to use demobilised men to build houses, and to draw up plans to increase exports and coal production, and legislation for “National Insurance” and “a National Health Service” as a priority.
+His efforts in these areas were unknown to the electorate.